laidrivm/articles/how-i-built-this-site-part-2.md

 You may check the results while reading this article or look at [the source code on GitHub](https://github.com/laidrivm/laidrivm.com).

 > This is the second part of a saga where I’m developing my own site with modern JS tools.
-You might be interested to check [the first part](https://laidrivm.com/how-i-built-this-site-part-1) as well, where I kick of the project with Bun, Elysia, JSX and Preact, while also setting up the environment using ESLint, ESBuild, Docker and a Hetzner VM.
+You might be interested to check [the first part](https://laidrivm.com/how-i-built-this-site-part-1) as well, where I kick off the project with Bun, Elysia, JSX and Preact, while also setting up the environment using ESLint, ESBuild, Docker and a Hetzner VM.

 ## Bash scripts